aleksandar-b/blog/_posts/2023-04-01-on-the-understanding.markdown

 category: posts
 ---

-This is a draft post, I will try to improve it by time.

 There is a lot of discussion lately about the AGI.
 It seems like it really is generaly inteligent.
-But two main problems with AGI are cited:
+But two main problems with AGI remain:

 1. It can not understand
 2. It can not create any new knowledge